leoeduardoo/InstagramScrapper/README.md

 ### TO-DO

-This application is currently being written.
+This application is ~~currently~~ done being written.
 Check the next steps:

 | Status | Implement detais |
 | ------ | ------ |